 Community Economic Development educational efforts serve to promote active resident participation and build community capacity, engage residents in community economic diagnosis to understand impacts and alternative solutions, and assist in action plan development.

 The City of Waukesha is Waukesha County’s largest municipality with a population over 70,709.
-UW-Extension has helped develop and deploy community education programs here since 1999.
-Community development efforts focused primarily on strategic educational initiatives with Neighborhood Revitalization Strategy Areas (NRSA) in the Central City.
+Extension has helped develop and deploy community education programs here since 1999.
+Community development efforts focused primarily on strategic educational initiatives with Neighborhood Revitalization Strategy Areas (NRSA) in the central city.

 Strong cross-sector relationships continue to be built on a foundation of engaging residents, stakeholders and elected officials in a process that benefit the larger community.
 Partners are numerous, goals are shared and resources are leveraged for impact with transformational education.
 To meet individual community needs, programs are custom designed.

 Extension Waukesha County has provided community education with the community surrounding Waukesha’s Dunbar Oaks Neighborhood since 1998.
 The Dunbar Oaks Neighborhood is located adjacent to and within walking distance of downtown Waukesha.
 Efforts engage residents in developing their leadership skills to organize strategic efforts leading to goal-based improvements.
 All improvements are possible through working with partnering agency, The Greater Milwaukee Foundation Healthy Neighborhood Initiative, and local organizations help develop a stronger neighborhood.